steptail.com

 Required packages

-• Run the following commands to install pppd and iptables:
+• Run the following commands to install pppd, iptables and xxd:

 sudo apt-get update